Leucothea

-In Greek mythology, Leucothea (/ljuːˈkoʊθiə/; Λευκοθέα), sometimes also called Leucothoe (Λευκοθόη), was a sea goddess.
+Leucothea (/ljuːˈkoʊθiə/; Λευκοθέα, /grc/), sometimes also called Leucothoe (Λευκοθόη, /grc/) is a sea goddess in Greek mythology.
 Myths surrounding Leucothea typically concern her original identity, either as Ino or Halia, and her transformation into a goddess.

 Mythology

 Ino's transfiguration into Leucothea

 In more common versions of the story, the Boetian queen Ino, daughter of Cadmus and Harmonia, was transformed into Leucothea.
 Ino's sister, Semele, was the mother of Dionysus by Zeus.
 After Semele's death, Ino and her husband Athamas helped raise the young Dionysus.
 This action invoked Hera's wrath and jealousy, and she struck Ino with insanity, causing her to boil her son Melicertes alive.
 When she finally came to her senses, she was horrified and leapt into the sea with the body of her dead son.
 Zeus took pity, and transformed Melicertes into Palaemon, the patron of the Isthmian Games, and Ino into Leucothea.

 In another version of the myth, Ino's husband Athamas was instead the one Hera struck with insanity.
 Athamas began to hunt his family, first killing their son Learchus, before setting out to find and kill Ino and Melicertes.
 To escape Athamas, Ino and Melicertes leapt into the sea, and were transformed.

 As a goddess, Leucothea had a temple and oracle in Colchis, which was said to be founded by Phrixus.
 She was also celebrated at the Roman festival of Matralia, as she was often conflated with the Roman goddess Mater Matuta.
 During the festival, parents would nurse, care for, and pray for their nieces and nephews instead of their own children, emulating how Ino cared for her nephew, Dionysus.

 In the Odyssey, Homer makes Leucothea the transfiguration of Ino.
 When Odysseus is stranded at sea on a broken ship, Leucothea suddenly appears and tells Odysseus to discard the garments that Calypso had given him, wind her veil (Note: "veil" is a translation of κρήδεμνον) around himself, discard his raft, and begin to swim instead, claiming that it will bring him to land.
 While Odysseus doesn't believe the goddess at first, he eventually does so, and after three days, washes up upon the shores of Scheria.